 Use a message

 step to print a message.
-This will print a message to standard
+The step prints a message to standard

 out (stdout) when using the human